wuddleko/genguard/README.md

 With no `--config`, genguard walks up from the current directory until it finds `genguard.yaml` or `genguard.yml`.
 That file has to sit inside a git work tree.
 A directory gets one of those names.
 Both files in the same directory make `genguard check` and `genguard check --all` exit 2. `--config` still checks the path you gave it.

 `genguard check --all` runs every config under the repository root, in path order, on the same working tree.
 It skips directories named `.git`, `vendor`, and `node_modules`.
 It does not read `.gitignore`, so a config inside an ignored directory still runs.
 A clean run prints each config path and a totals line. `--all` and `--config` are separate invocations.

+`genguard check --isolated` checks the committed copy of the config in a throwaway worktree and does not read or write dirty files in the checkout.
+Groups in that file still share the worktree. `--all --isolated` finds configs tracked at HEAD, including one deleted in the checkout, and skips a config that is not committed.
+Each config gets its own full worktree, one after another, so a failed `clean` in one file does not wipe files another config is judging.

 A group has: